 If we look at workers, the general trend is away from permanent, full-time jobs.
 Even full-time workers want the freedom to explore other income-generating opportunities.

 The new contingent workforce values flexibility, short-term appointments, versatility, not being geographically bound, and controlling their own work-life balance.
 They also want quick access to their wages and greater ownership of their work.

-Computer-based office workers, according to McKinsey, are set to be the largest pool of remote workers.
-For instance, essential office tasks such as accounting, admin, and IT are often done by contingent workers or outsourced.
+Currently, the computer and IT sector leads as the top industry for remote work.
+Essential office tasks such as accounting, admin, and IT are often done by contingent workers or outsourced.

-Even before the pandemic, businesses were talking about a shortage of skilled manufacturing and tech workers, jobs that are critical to the United States’ global competitiveness.
-Add to that the continuous outflow of baby boomers (10 000 people a day in the US alone) that has left many organizations with vacancies to fill.
+Businesses have been talking about a shortage of skilled manufacturing and tech workers, jobs that are critical to the United States’ global competitiveness.
+Add to that the continuous outflow of baby boomers (10,000 people a day in the US alone) that has left many organizations with vacancies to fill.
 These people have years of work experience and can be valuable members of your alumni network who can be called on to mentor or take on part-time jobs.

 Embracing The Gig Economy